9 January 1917 German Crown Council meeting

-The 9 January 1917 Crown Council meeting, presided over by German Emperor Wilhelm II, decided on the resumption of unrestricted submarine warfare by the Imperial German Navy during the First World War.
-The policy had been proposed by the German military in 1916 but was opposed by the civilian government under Chancellor Theobald von Bethmann Hollweg who feared it would alienate neutral powers, including the United States.
+The 9 January 1917 Crown Council meeting, presided over by Kaiser (German Emperor) Wilhelm II, decided on the resumption of unrestricted submarine warfare by the Imperial German Navy during the First World War.
+The policy had been proposed by the German military in 1916, but was opposed by the civilian government under Chancellor Theobald von Bethmann Hollweg; he feared it would alienate neutral powers, including the United States.

 Bethmann Hollweg insisted that the final decision lay with Wilhelm, and the Crown Council meeting was held to discuss the matter.
 The military, led by head of the German Imperial Admiralty Staff Henning von Holtzendorff and chief of the German General Staff Paul von Hindenburg, advocated in favour of the policy.
 They argued that the increased volume of shipping that could be sunk under the policy would knock Britain out of the war and that any adverse reaction from the US would be moot.

 The policy was announced to the United States on 31 January 1917 and commenced the following day.
 Although sinkings initially increased, Britain's switch to a convoy system reduced the effectiveness of the policy.
-It was one of the reasons for the US declaration of war on Germany on 6 April 1917.
+The readoption of unrestricted submarine warfare was one of the reasons for the American declaration of war on Germany on 6 April 1917.